ngageoint/six-library/README.md

 ### Origin

-The SIX (Sensor Independent XML) library was developed at the National Geospatial-Intelligence Agency (NGA) in collaboration with [Maxar](http://maxar.com) (formerly Radiant Solutions and MDA).
+The SIX (Sensor Independent XML) library was developed at the National Geospatial-Intelligence Agency (NGA) in collaboration with [Arka](http://arka.org) (formerly Maxar, Radiant Solutions, and MDA).
 The government has "unlimited rights" and is releasing this software to increase the impact of government investments by providing developers with the opportunity to take things in new directions.
 The software use, modification, and distribution rights are stipulated within the LGPL 3.0 license.